tamu-edu/scrollstats/docs/CreateVectorDatasets.md

 - **Channel Centerline (LineString):**
   - Created manually from interpretation of the DEM
-  - The channel centerline polyline should not intersect the bend boundary polygon at all and should extend past inner bank of the bend boundary by 1-2 channel widths.
+  - The channel centerline polyline should not intersect the bend boundary polygon and should extend past the bend boundary by 1-2 channel widths.
 - **Bend Boundary (Polygon):**
   - Created manually from interpretation of the DEM
   - The bend boundary in this case defines the boundary encompasses the raised